AEW Dynamite preview: The Beach Break edition - Pro Wrestling Dot Net

 -Ricochet vs. Zach Gowen

--AEW Women’s Champion Toni Storm vs. Skye Blue vs. two wrestlers TBA in a four-way eliminator match
+-AEW Women’s Champion Toni Storm vs. Skye Blue vs. AZM vs. Mina Shirakawa in a four-way eliminator match

 -Bobby Lashley gives MJF his answer

 Powell’s POV: The Beach Break-themed show will be held in Chicago, Illinois at NOW Arena.
-AEW Collision will be taped the same night.
+AEW Collision will also be taped tonight (send reports or basic results to dotnetjason@gmail.com).
 Join Jake Barnett for his live review as Dynamite is simulcast on TBS and Max at 7CT/8ET.
 Jake’s same-night audio reviews are available exclusively for Dot Net Members (including our Patreon subscribers).

 Be the first to comment